 - Combine data across heterogeneous data sources to provide data objects as training data sets

 - Capture what AI algorithms are being used for what purposes

 - Understand and evaluate the usefulness of results delivered by different AI algorithms.

-TopQuadrant released Version 6.2 of TopBraid EDG in May.
-Enhancements include integration with external knowledge graphs such as Wikipedia, extended scope of data lineage and impact analysis with support for multiple types of data flows and their related business entities, and the ability for the solution to learn likely business rules from sample data.
+TopQuadrant new version has enhancements include integration with external knowledge graphs such as Wikipedia, extended scope of data lineage and impact analysis with support for multiple types of data flows and their related business entities, and the ability for the solution to learn likely business rules from sample data.